-8 Unique Investments You've Never Heard of - Until Now
+9 Unique Investments You've Never Heard of - Until Now

 - Once the paintings are purchased, they file an offering circular with the SEC so they can offer them publicly.

-- They offer shares for investors to purchase representing ownership in the painting.
+- They offer shares for investors to purchase, representing ownership in the painting.

 - When Masterworks sells the painting, investors get their proportional share of the profits.